okx/testnets/README.md

 docker logs --tail 100 -f exchain-testnet-fullnode
 ```

-> You can stop the docker container with command: `docker stop exchain-testnet-fullnode`, and restart the docker container with command: `docker start okexchain-testnet-fullnode`.
+> You can stop the docker container with command: `docker rm -f exchain-testnet-fullnode`
 When the docker container gets to the latest block, local RPC can be used：`http://localhost:8545`

 ___